argonne-lcf/nekRS-ML/README.md

 ```
 Note that this version of NekRS requires the additional arguments `-DENABLE_SMARTREDIS=1 -DSMARTREDIS_PATH=</path/to/SmartRedis>` to the config script.

-## Running Example with Colocated Database
+### Running with a Colocated Database

-Run the online training example with the colocated database deployment with
+From an interactive session on a compute node, source the build environment outlined above and run the online training example with the colocated database deployment with
 ```sh
 ./run_train_colocated.sh
 ```
 This script runs NekRS in parallel on the first 2 GPU of a Polaris node, the ML distributed training on the other 2 GPU of the node, and a colocated SmartSim Orchestrator (the database) on the CPU of the same node.
 The example produces the log files `nekrs.out`, `nekrs.err`, `train.out`, and `train.err` for NekRS and the ML training, respectively, and saves the trained model to file in normal and jitted formats as `model.pt` and `model_jit.pt`, respectively.
 Note that the output and error files will be located in the `nekRS-ML` directory, created by SmartSim in the working directory where the script is launched.

-The, run the online inference example with
+Then, run the online inference example with
 ```sh
  ./run_inference_colocated.sh
 ```